bozdaglab/SUPREME/README.md

 - In addition, the *data folder* will contain two '.pkl files per datatype.
   - `{datatype name}.pkl`: *<class 'pandas.core.frame.DataFrame'>* with the shape of *({sample size}, {selected feature size for that datatype})*
   - `edges_{datatype name}.pkl`: *<class 'pandas.core.frame.DataFrame'>* with the shape of *({Number of patient-patient pair interaction for this datatype}, 3)*.
 First and second columns will contain patient indexes for the patient-patient pairs having interactions and third column will be the weight of the interaction.
 - The *data folder* might have a file named `mask_values.pkl` if the user wants to specify test samples.
 If `mask_values.pkl` does not exist in *data folder*, SUPREME will generate train and test splits.
-If added, `mask_values.pkl` need to have two variables in it:
+If added, `mask_values.pkl` needs to have two variables in it:
   - `train_valid_idx`: *<class 'numpy.ndarray'>* with the shape of *({Number of samples for training and validation,)* containing the sample indexes for training and validation.
   - `test_idx`: *<class 'numpy.ndarray'>* with the shape of *({Number of samples for test,)* containing the sample indexes for test.